rathore7879/mathmind-privacy-policy/README.md

 *   [Google Analytics for Firebase](https://google.com)

 ## 3. Data Retention Policy
 The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at **[Your Contact Email]**.
+If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at **appsdroid.studio@gmail.com**.

 ## 4. Children
 The Service Provider does not use the Application to knowingly solicit data from or market to children under the age of 13.